tony-aw/tinycodet/README.md

 - Infix operators for In-place modifying string sub-setting.
 - Some additional string manipulation functions.
 - Infix operators for general sub-setting (“which”-operators).
-- All `stringi` expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions.
+- All `stringi` expressions options (regex, fixed, coll, boundary, charclass) are available for all string-pattern-related functions.
 - This R package has only one dependency: `stringi`.
 No other dependencies, as to avoid “dependency hell”.
 - Although this package has no other dependencies, it allows